-Sleeps 15, this modern lodge has a large front porch and all of the amenities including a large kitchen.
-A dining/program room with fireplace, as well as a smaller room for sleeping/program.
+Sleeps 15, this modern lodge has a large front porch and all the amenities including a large kitchen.
+A bathroom with flushing toilets and a shower.
+A dining/program room with fireplace, s well as a smaller room for sleeping/program.
 The first bedroom has 2 cots, a sink, and a toilet.
 The second bedroom has 2 bunks.
 The large living area also has 2 bunks.